e-pimp/Discord-Account-Nuker/README.md

 ---

 ## How To Use
-run the start.bat but make sure you have installed all the pip installations
+run the start.bat but make sure you have installed all the pip installations,

+Enter A Vaild Token (pick a number from 1-8 depeniding on what option you want to run) and enjoy!

 #### Installation
 run the setup.bat to install all pip moduels